Necromancy (film): Plot

 Lori becomes increasingly unnerved when she observes the power Cato exerts over the small town, owning all of its businesses and maintaining influence over its exclusively young residents, all of whom appear to have interests in the occult.
-Cato informs Lori of his pursuit of necromancy, the act of bringing the dead back to life, the one power he claims to have been unable to obtain; he also explains to her he believes she holds the key between life and death, and can help him achieve the revival of his dead son.
+Cato informs Lori of his pursuit of necromancy, the act of bringing the dead back to life, the one power he claims to have been unable to obtain; he also explains to her he believes she holds the key between life and death, and can help him achieve the revival of his dead son Timothy.

 Lori and Frank are invited to a party, whereupon arriving she discovers it is a formal anointment into the town's coven, but she refuses.
-The following day, she witnesses an apparition of Cato's son, which lures her into the basement of her home, where she is attacked by a horde of rats.
-Later, she is confronted by Priscilla and another cult leader, who inform her she is to take the place of Cato's son during a necromancy ceremony.
+The following day, she witnesses an apparition of Timothy, which lures her into the basement of her home, where she is attacked by a horde of rats.
+Later, she is confronted by Priscilla and Dr. Jay, another cult leader, who inform her she is to take the place of Timothy during a necromancy ceremony.
 Terrified, Lori attempts to locate Frank when he does not return home from work.
 She phones Nancy, one of Cato's associates.
 Nancy is in the midst of having sex with Frank.
 Nancy lies to Lori, telling her Frank went back to Los Angeles.

 Priscilla calls Lori and tells her she wishes to leave Lilith with her, and claims to have confidential information about Frank; however, Lori finds her drowned in a creek in the woods before she is supposed to meet with her.
-After a series of hallucinations, Lori stumbles upon the necromancy ceremony at Cato's son's grave, and is buried alive in exchange for the return of his son.
+After a series of hallucinations, Lori stumbles upon the necromancy ceremony at Timothy's grave, and is buried alive in exchange for the his return.

-She suddenly awakens, and realizes the events she has experienced were only a nightmare.
+Lori suddenly awakens, and realizes the events she has experienced were only a nightmare.
 Frank consoles her, but she soon realizes she is experiencing déjà vu, as they discuss their impending drive to Lilith.
 She realizes her nightmare was, in fact, a premonition of events to come.

 Cast

 Production

 Filming took place in Los Gatos, California, in 1970, under the working titles A Life for a Life and The Toy Factory.

-Welles biographer Josh Karp suggested that Welles took the part in the film merely for the pay.
+Orson Welles biographer Josh Karp suggested in his book Orson Welles's Last Movie: The Making of The Other Side of the Wind that Welles took the part in the film merely for the pay.
 The two young British actors, Pamela Franklin and Harvey Jason, met on set and married the same year.